-If a customer is And is Then the special enrollment period is employer of any size Seven full calendar months beginning with the first day of the first month in which the person is no longer enrolled in an employer group health plan based on current employment.
+If a customer is And is Then the special enrollment period is Age 65 or older employer of any size Seven full calendar months beginning with the first day of the first month in which the person is no longer enrolled in an employer group health plan based on current employment.

-A disabled person under Covered under a large Seven full calendar months

-age 65 employer group health plan beginning with the first day

-(100 or more employees) of the first month in which

-the person is no longer

-enrolled as an active

-individual in a large group
+age 65 employer group health plan (100 or more employees) Seven full calendar months beginning with the first day of the first month in which the person is no longer enrolled as an active individual in a large group health plan.

-health plan.